Skip to main content

 3. aggregation of the results of 2. to create consensus sequences (medaka sequence)

 The three steps are discrete, and can be split apart and run independently.
 In most cases, Step 2. is the bottleneck and can be trivially parallelized.
-The medaka consensus program can be supplied a --regions argument which will restrict its action to particular assembly sequences from the .bam file output in Step 1.
+The medaka inference program can be supplied a --regions argument which will restrict its action to particular assembly sequences from the .bam file output in Step 1.
 Therefore individual jobs can be run for batches of assembly sequences simultaneously.
-In the final step, medaka stitch can take as input one or more of the .hdf files output by Step 2.
+In the final step, medaka sequence can take as input one or more of the .hdf files output by Step 2.

 So in summary something like this is possible: